microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 8. Paste your `<fhir_proxy_app_name>` and `<object-id>` into the appropriate places in the string.
 9. Press **Send**.
 You will get back a message saying the link has been established with a response code of `200`.

-See [here](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) for more information about the Consent Opt-Out filter in FHIR-Proxy.

 ## Step 7 Authenticate yourself using auth code flow in Postman
 You now need to authenticate yourself as the caller trying to access `Patient/WDT000000001`.
 This way, FHIR-Proxy will know to block your access to `Patient/WDT000000001` - because your Azure account is associated with `Practitioner/WDT000000003`.